miamiasheep/Link-Prediction/README.md

 `/result/auc.csv` record the result of auc in different data set using different methods.

 `/result/f1.csv` record the result of f1 score @ (#positive labels) in different data set using different methods.

+## ensemble heuristics
+You can find training and testing sets with heuristics values as feature vectors in `/ml_heuristics`.

+With those datasets, you can easily build a machine learning model.
+We use randomforest and logistic regression for examples.
+You can see the examples in `/ml_heuristics/playground.ipynb`.
+And the stored results (auc/f1) can be found in `/result/[auc, f1].csv`.